Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Introduction

-Graph Neural Networks (GNNs) are a type of neural network designed to learn from data structured as graphs.
-They can proficiently capture the relationships and interactions between different nodes (entities) within these graphs through neural network layers that iteratively aggregate and transform information from neighboring nodes.
-This process allows GNNs to learn complex patterns in the graph structure and makes them suitable for tasks where relationships are important.
-When analyzing interdependent time series, GNNs are particularly effective.
-The series can be modeled as nodes in a graph with their relationships represented as edges.
-This enables the model to learn from both individual time series and their mutual influences, thus generating more accurate forecasts based on interconnected dynamics.
-This research aims to design a tailored multivariate dynamic GNN framework to effectively capture the spillover effect across global markets, via modeling the volatility data in both sequential and relational domains.
-The proposed model should improve the accuracy and utility of multivariate volatility forecasting and provide insights into the interconnection of different global financial markets.\\
+GNNs are a type of neural network designed to learn from data structured as graphs.
+They can proficiently capture the interactions between different nodes (entities) within the graphs through neural network layers that iteratively aggregate and transform information from neighboring nodes.
+This process allows GNNs to learn complex patterns in the graph structure and makes them suitable for tasks where relationships are important, e.g., analyzing the volatility spillover effect.
+In addition, many spatial-temporal GNN models are proposed to handle systems of time series such as traffic flows \citep{Bui2022}.
+Unlike other commonly used neural network architectures for sequential data, such as the Long Short-Term Memory (LSTM) and Transformer which primarily focus on temporal dependencies within individual time series, spatial-temporal GNN models simultaneously capture both the temporal dynamics within each series and the cross-sectional interdependencies across different series.
+In the settings of spatial-temporal GNNs, different time series data can be modeled as nodes in a graph with their relationships represented as edges.
+This enables the model to learn from both individual time series and their mutual influences, thus generating more accurate forecasts for the dynamics of interconnected systems.